"

 Many factors have caused an economic shift from manufacturing to service, some of which include globalization of the economy, government deregulation, government programs, customers expecting personalized experiences, and increased use of technology both by customers and businesses.

-Services play a key role in economies around the world and Canada is no exception.
-The economy is divided into three sectors; the primary sector of an economy is the sector in which companies make direct use of natural resources, the secondary sector produces finished goods, while the tertiary sector, also known as the service sector, makes use of people’s knowledge and time to improve productivity, performance, and potential.
+Services play a key role in economies around the world, and Canada is no exception.
+The economy is divided into three sectors: the primary sector, which is the sector in which companies make direct use of natural resources; the secondary sector, which produces finished goods; and the tertiary sector, also known as the service sector, which makes use of people’s knowledge and time to improve productivity, performance, and potential.
 This sector includes businesses that offer services in the following areas: transportation, government, health care, construction, banking and finance, communication, retail, tourism, education, utilities, recreation, social work, real estate, etc.

 Customers Want Personalized Experiences